-Sprint enters into agreement to acquire 100 percent stake in Clearwire for $2.2 billionAlex Wagner - Deputy Managing Editor, News Desk
+Sprint enters into agreement to acquire 100 percent stake in Clearwire for $2.2 billionAlex Wagner - Editorial Director of News and Content

 Less than a week after we began hearing rumblings that Sprint may be interested in acquiring the remaining portion of Clearwire that it didn't already own, the carrier has announced that just such a deal has been made.
 Sprint revealed this morning that it's agreed to acquire approximately 50 percent stake in Clearwire for $2.97 per share, which works out to a total payment of around $2.2 billion.
 The deal was given a unanimous approval from Clearwire's board of directors, and Japanese carrier SoftBank, which recently agreed to purchase a majority stake in Sprint, also gave its consent to the Sprint-Clearwire agreement.